jrandleman/Heist-Scheme/README.md

 0. __Convert CSV String to a List of Lists__:
    * `(csv->list <string> <optional-delimiter-char>)`
    * `<optional-delimiter-char>` defaults to `#\,`
+   * Since CSV is untyped (unlike JSON), all cells are stringified!

 1. __Convert CSV String to a Vector of Vectors__:
    * `(csv->vector <string> <optional-delimiter-char>)`
    * `<optional-delimiter-char>` defaults to `#\,`
+   * Since CSV is untyped (unlike JSON), all cells are stringified!

 2. __Convert List of Lists to a CSV String__:
    * `(list->csv <list-of-lists-of-csv-data> <optional-delimiter-char>)`